 It’s a classic FOMO event.

 Folks… I have to tell you… FOMO will destroy you.

 If your neighbors are making money, then good for them.
-If Biff and Muffy at the holiday cocktail party are bragging about their HUGE profits, then good for them.
+If Biff and Muffy at the holiday cocktail party are bragging about their HUGE profits in cryptocurrencies, then good for them.
 That’s wonderful.
 You should be glad that your friends, neighbors, and in-laws are doing well.
 Prosperity is a good thing.

 You should focus your investing and trading strategies on what is right for you.
 That means you’ll underperform your neighbors in some years.

 But who cares?
 As long as you meet the performance necessary to achieve your long-term goals, then it’s a win.

 I’m a trader.
 My immediate objectives are to make profits on short-term trades.
 But my recommendations fall within the constraints of a longer-term objective.
 And in the longer-term, it’s the contrarian – or less popular – trades that will generate the largest gains.

 Logic and reason always win out over emotion.

 Chasing performance… chasing the hot idea… is almost always a bad idea.